Google Ad Manager – A Guide For Publishers

 • Ad unit: Ad Units are the places on a web page where an ad or group of ads can appear.

-• Forecasting: Depending on the website impressions, Forecasting calculates the amount of ad inventory needed in the future.
+• Forecasting: Depending on the website impressions, Forecasting calculates the ad inventory needed in the future.
 It prevents the overselling of inventories.

-• Reporting: The process of analyzing the ad data to see the performance of every ad is called Reporting.
-These reports are customizable and enable you to create a more effective ad campaign.
+• Reporting: The process of analysing the ad data to see the performance of every ad is called Reporting.
+These customizable reports enable you to create a more effective ad campaign.

 How Does Google Ad Manager Work?

-As Google Ad Manager is an ad server, publishers are using it to manage their direct and indirect advertisers.
+As Google Ad Manager is an ad server, publishers use it to manage their direct and indirect advertisers.
 At a basic level, the Ad Manager works as described below:

 1. A publisher defines the ad inventories (or ad units) in the ad server.
-There are a variety of ad units sizes available in Google Ad Manager
+There are a variety of ad unit sizes available in Google Ad Manager.

-2. While defining, he/she can generate the ad tags that need to be added to the page’s source code.
+2. While defining, they can generate the ad tags to add to the page’s source code.
 These ad tags are snippets of HTML or JavaScript code.

-4. When the user visits a web page, the ad tag sends a request to return an ad from GAM.
+4. When the user visits a web page, the ad tag requests to return an ad from GAM.

-*A line item is the primary element in Google DFP that helps the ad server to decide which ad to serve, how to serve, and when to serve it.
+*Line item is the primary element in Google DFP that helps the ad server decide which ad to serve, how, and when.
 Here’s a complete guide that you can refer to understand everything about line items.

-Although Google AdSense and Ad Manager enable publishers to sell ads on their websites, each of them offers different kinds of features and services.
-AdSense is an ad network that helps publishers to sell their bulk of ad inventories to Google Ads advertisers.
+Although Google AdSense and Ad Manager enable publishers to sell ads on their websites, each offers different features and services.
+AdSense is an ad network that helps publishers sell their bulk of ad inventories to Google Ads advertisers.

-Whereas GAM allows you to sell your ad inventories to Google advertisers as well as non-Google advertisers.
+GAM allows you to sell your ad inventories to Google and non-Google advertisers.
 Because Adsense is an ad network, you cannot connect with other ad networks to monetize your ad inventories.
 However, with Google Ad Manager, you can.

 Moreover, there are various other differences between Google Ad Manager and Google AdSense that we have outlined here.